ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 <center>
 <img src="">
-<i>3D print of one of my favorite structures, you can interact it
+<i>3D print of one of my favorite structures, you can interact with it or modify it
 <a href="/dodecahedra/viewer.html?value=532411899&outline=0" target="_blank">here</a>.<br> For fun,
 try to figuring what kind of symmetry it has!
 </i>